apiad/auditorium/Readme.md

 ### Step 6: Automatic deploy on PyPi

-The next and final step is to setup automatic deployment on the Python Package Index.
+The next step is to setup automatic deployment on the Python Package Index.
 We will start with deploying to the test channel before moving on deploying to the real channel.

 First, to keep things tidy up, let me explain the how the workflow will be.
 We will create a `develop` branch: